Fridge Pickles with Persimmon Vinegar - Figure Ate Foods

 Fridge Pickles with Persimmon Vinegar

-These pickles are easy to make and taste a whole lot better than what you can get at a grocery store!
+These fridge pickles are easy to make and taste a whole lot better than anything you can get at a grocery store.
+No canning equipment, no hot water bath, no special skills required — just fresh ingredients, a good brine, and a little patience.
 When sourcing your ingredients, we always recommend local produce.
-Farm fresh Pickling Cucumbers and Dill truly elevate these home pickles.
+Farm-fresh pickling cucumbers, dill, and our Naturally Fermented Persimmon Vinegar truly elevate these homemade pickles above the rest.

 • 1 large bunch of dill flowers